×

 When we asked people what advice they would give someone preparing to move to Atenas, they said:

 "Atenas is known for its warm, tropical climate and is often referred to as having the 'best climate in the world'.
 The cost of living in Atenas is relatively low compared to many Western countries, but it's still one of the more expensive places to live in Costa Rica.
 The official language is Spanish, so it would be beneficial to learn the language or at least basic phrases before moving.
 The healthcare system in Costa Rica is highly rated, with both public and private options available.
 Expats are eligible to join the public healthcare system, known as Caja, after becoming residents.
 Private healthcare is also affordable and high-quality.
 Atenas is a small town with a slow pace of life, which can be a big adjustment for those used to living in a bustling city.
 The town is known for its friendly community, and it's common for locals and expats to know each other.
 Public transportation in Atenas is reliable and inexpensive, with regular buses to San Jose and other nearby towns.
 However, many expats choose to buy a car for more flexibility.
 Costa Rica has a stable political climate and low crime rates, but petty theft can be a problem, so it's important to take precautions like not leaving valuables in cars or unattended on the beach.
 The local cuisine is a mix of traditional Costa Rican food and international dishes, with plenty of fresh fruits and vegetables available.
 Expats should be aware that the rainy season in Atenas runs from May to November, with heavy rainfall almost daily.
 However, the rain usually comes in short, intense bursts, leaving plenty of sunshine.
-Finally, it's important to note that while Costa Rica is a popular destination for expats, the process of obtaining residency can be lengthy and complex, so it's advisable to seek legal advice," said one expat who made the move to Atenas.
+Finally, it's important to note that while Costa Rica is a popular destination for expats, the process of obtaining residency can be lengthy and complex, so it's advisable to seek legal advice," said one expat in Atenas.

 How do I find a place to live in Atenas?